-Two cheetahs moved from Kuno National Park to Gandhi Sagar sanctuary
+Two cheetahs moved from Kuno National Park to Gandhi Sagar sanctuary 300 km away

 The news agency quoted a press release from the Madhya Pradesh government as saying that an agreement between India and Kenya was also being developed.

-Over Rs 112 crore has been spent on Project Cheetah in India so far, officials of the National Tiger Conservation Authority reportedly said during a review meeting, according to PTI.
+Over Rs 112 crore has been spent on Project Cheetah so far, officials of the National Tiger Conservation Authority reportedly said during a review meeting, according to PTI.

 The National Tiger Conservation Authority operates under the Union environment ministry.
 It is tasked with the protection of endangered animals and the implementation of Project Cheetah.